ruijun1110/AIARM/README.md

 # AIarm

-AIarm is an innovative iOS application that reimagines the traditional alarm experience by incorporating AI-powered personalized wake-up calls.
-This app allows users to create custom AI agents with unique personalities, moods, and motivations to deliver tailored wake-up messages.
+AIarm is an innovative iOS application that reimagines the traditional alarm experience by incorporating AI-powered personalized alarm calls.
+This app allows users to create custom AI agents with unique personalities, moods, and motivations to deliver tailored alarm messages.

 ## Features